Patriots of DAR Members

 JOHN MERRIAM JR

-In the fall of 1776 the Continental Congress passed the Eighty-Eight Battalion Resolve Act calling on each of the 13 states to raise battalions based on their population.
-Massachusetts set quotas for each town and John Merriam Jr. enlisted as one of the “men raised agreeable to resolve of June 5, 1780…engaged for the town of East Sudbury”.
-Records describe him as 18 years of age, 5’3” with a light complexion.
+In the fall of 1776, the Continental Congress passed the Eighty-Eight Battalion Resolve Act, calling on each of the 13 states to raise battalions based on their population.
+Massachusetts set quotas for each town, and John Merriam Jr. enlisted as one of the “men raised agreeable to resolve of June 5, 1780…engaged for the town of East Sudbury”.
+Records describe him as 18, 5’3”, with a light complexion.
 Not long after his enlistment, the British attacked Springfield, setting it on fire, and quickly moved out.
 John Merriam’s company marched into Springfield on July 20 and then pushed on to Fort Arnold in New York.
-Due to the location of the Fort General George Washington considered it a primary target for the British and had placed Benedict Arnold in command.
+Due to the location of the Fort, General George Washington considered it a primary target for the British and had placed Benedict Arnold in command.
 In 1778 the Continental Army had laid an iron chain across the Hudson River hoping to prevent British incursions and extra troops were sent there.
-In 1780 Arnold defected to the British and John Merriam was present.
-When Arnold defected to the British the Fort name was changed to Clinton and eventually renamed West Point John served with his Massachusetts Regiment until it was disbanded on Jan.
+In 1780, Arnold defected to the British, and John Merriam was present.
+When Arnold defected to the British, the Fort name was changed to Clinton and eventually renamed West Point.
+John served with his Massachusetts Regiment until it was disbanded on Jan.
 1, 1781.

-After returning home John married Dinah Hudson and became a house carpenter.
+After returning home, John married Dinah Hudson and became a house carpenter.
 He and Dinah had eleven children born between 1787 and 1804.
 He requested a pension in 1833 and was granted $20.00 per year until his death on July 30 1843.
 His request dated March 6 gives his age as seventy-one and states he is a resident of Worcester.
 He outlines his service and signs the request.
-Included in his file is an affidavit from the town clerk of Sudbury attesting to his birth on Dec.
-9, 1761 with his parents listed as John and Mary (Bancroft) Meriam.
+His file includes an affidavit from the town clerk of Sudbury attesting to his birth on Dec.
+9, 1761, with his parents listed as John and Mary (Bancroft) Meriam.
 He is buried at Laurel Hill Cemetery in Fitchburg.
 Dinah was the daughter of Darius and Dinah (Goodnow) Hudson of Wayland.
-The gravestone is carved with his name, death date and age 81 A Soldier of the Revolution.
-Below is the name of his wife Mrs. Dinah his wife died Nov.
-5 1849 aged 77.
+The gravestone is carved with his name, death date, and age 81, A Soldier of the Revolution.
+Below is the name of his wife, Mrs. Dinah.
+His wife died on Nov.
+5, 1849, aged 77.

-Patriot of Phyllis Wilson with the research and information provided by our wonderful Diane Price.
-Phyllis Wilson's brother, Dr. Robert Bushee provided the initial information for Phyllis Wilson to become a member of the DAR, 1812, and Colonial Dames.
+Patriot of Phyllis Wilson with the research and information provided by our excellent Diane Price.
+Phyllis Wilson's brother, Dr. Robert Bushee, provided the initial information for Phyllis Wilson to join the DAR, 1812, and Colonial Dames organizations.

 A LADY OF LIBERTYAND HER PATRIOT FAMILY